-In the following we inform about the collection of personal data when using our website.
-Personal data are all data that can be related to you personally, e.g. name, address, e-mail addresses, user behavior.
+In the following, we inform you about the processing of personal data when using our website.
+Personal data is all data that can be related to you personally, e.g. name, address, e-mail addresses, user behaviour.

-1. The person responsible in accordance with Art.
-4 No. 7 EU General Data Protection Regulation (GDPR) is
+1. The controller pursuant to Art.
+4 No. 7 EU General Data Protection Regulation (GDPR) is:

 Biebricher Allee 36

 Competent data protection supervisory authority:

 The Hessian Commissioner for Data Protection and Freedom of Information